-- living in areas where traffic levels are high
+- Living in areas where traffic levels are high

-- being unneutered — entire males tend to roam further from their home than females
+- Being unneutered — entire males tend to roam further from their home than females

-- age — younger cats are more at risk due to their lack of street awareness
+- Age — younger cats are more at risk due to their lack of street awareness

-- time — most accidents involving cats occur at night and close to the cat’s home
+- Time — most accidents involving cats occur at night and close to the cat’s home

 Does the street I live in make a difference?

-A new study has revealed cats who live in houses on “long, straight sections of road” are more likely to be struck by a car.
+One study revealed cats who live in houses on “long, straight sections of road” are more likely to be struck by a car.
 The research, by academics at the University of Bristol, looked into risk factors for road traffic accidents in cats aged up to a year.
 It found that almost 54% of RTAs take place in the dark while 75% result in fatal injuries.
 Around two-thirds of cats involved in RTAs live in a house on a long, straight road.
 The authors recommended that staff from cat rehoming organisations take their findings into account when assessing the suitability potential cat owners.